pmonk1487/D.Gray-cypher/README.md

 # D.Gray-cypher
-An script that creates a cypher-image inspired by D.Gray-man
+A script that creates a cypher-image inspired by D.Gray-man Python 3.6 or compatible is needed
+Zelle's graphics.py is needed, but I don't own it.
+It's easy enough to find.